by Italian Karsus

 Volo is NDA'd

 The_silversword made an oblique reference to a question regarding the Roll of Years in October 29, 2009, strongly implying one question about the Roll of Years was answered by citing an NDA.
+A copy of the thread is provided here.

 Interesting discussion going on here.
 I'm not sure if it could really be answered.
 I have a feeling an "official" answer would be something like "However you want to do it in your campaign".
 Personaly I agree that the souls are one with the Plane and the God, so if the god and plane are destyoed, so then are all them souls, however I think Kelemevor has some jurisdiction there and he does have the Fate domain, so maybe he knew something was up and lead souls he deemed worthy to safety?
 I personaly dont want to see all of Mystras faithful souls get obliterated, now all them Dark Dwarf souls can burn for all I care!